Why AI Music Models Ignore Your "No Drums" Prompt

 | Output | Re-generated guess | Clean isolated stems |

-| Cost | Wasted generation credits | Free with Neural Analog |
+| Cost | Wasted generation attempts | Included processing minutes, then extra processing minutes |

-| File ownership | Platform-locked | Your files stay on your device |
+| File ownership | Platform-locked | Managed in your Neural Analog library |

 You cannot prompt away what is already rendered.
 Adding "no drums" often makes the problem worse because language models focus on the concept of drums, not the negation.
 Stem separation is the only method that gives you true multitrack control over your AI-generated music.
 It is the difference between asking for a different painting and using an eraser on the one you have.